 Over the years, women may notice that their pelvic muscles are just not as strong as they once were.
 They may feel pain in the pelvis, overall weakness, decrease in sexual pleasure, or leaking of urine during normal daily activities.
-Other symptoms could include the following:
+It’s a form of Sarcopenia, otherwise known as a weakening of muscle mass across the body due primarily to age.
+Other symptoms of a weak pelvic floor could include the following:

 - Painful urination

 It happens naturally as you get older, but pelvic muscles can also be affected by factors such as pregnancy, physical trauma to the area, or simply through chronic overuse.

 A. The pelvic floor is a term to cover the muscles that support the organs of all human beings.
 It supports the bladder and colon, as well as the uterus of biological women.

 Q. What is pelvic floor dysfunction?

 A. Pelvic floor dysfunction is when a person is unable to coordinate and relax their pelvic muscles to do things like process a bowel movement.
 It’s estimated that nearly half of people live with this condition.

 Q. What does pelvic floor dysfunction look like?